marcelofajardo/Basic-CRM-with-Laravel/README.md

 mv Basic-CRM-with-Laravel crm
 ````

-- Go to the created folder which will be Basic-CRM-with-Laravel
+- Go to the created folder which will be crm

 ```shell script
 cd crm